 1. Packing Cubes

-I love me a packing cube.
+I love a packing cube.
 They help keep everything organized.
-I have these in four different colors– one color per person in our family.
+My exact cubes are no longer available, but there are tons of them out there with great reviews.
+We have four different colors– one color per person in our family.
 The color-coded method works out so well when we’re traveling, especially when it comes to the boys.
 If one of us needs a pair of Emmett’s socks, we know to look in the smaller gray packing cube.
 They’re also nice when coming home from a trip– just throw all the dirty clothes in the biggest packing cube(s) for each person.

 2. Luggage Scale